 - Global DataSphere Pictured

-- Where in the World Is Compute
+- The World of Compute

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.